mvolkmann/blog/src/thunder-client.md

 Optionally modify the request details and then click the "SEND" button.
 The results include the status, size, time, response body, response headers, cookies, and test results.

+To execute all the requests in a collection, click the ellipsis after the collection name and select "Run All".
+This is particularly useful when the requests have associated tests.
+It provides a quick way to verify that all the APIs exercised by the collection are still returning the expected responses.

 To rename a request, click the ellipsis after it, select "Rename", and enter a new name.